ChoDi-App/ChoDi/README.md

  3. Enter url for reposotory
  4. Create project from existing resources
  5. Keep the same name
- 6. Once everything is loaded get the dependencies and done.
+ 6. Once everything is loaded set up all dependencies in the pubspec.yaml file (Update and Get).